layerswap/project-stork/README.md

 2. The access token is then passed to an off-chain encryptor, which verifies that the access token was issued by the correct client (i.e., authorized app).
 3. The access token is then encrypted and sent to the Stork.

-In conclusion, the off-chain encryptor, access token client validator, and relayer will function as a single off-chain operator.
+In conclusion, the off-chain encryptor, access token client validator, and Relayer will function as a single off-chain operator.
 This operator can be run by anyone, and the Stork contract will whitelist these operators based on governance decisions.

 ## Malicious DON Network Nodes Exploiting User Access Tokens

 Once the access token has been transmitted securely to the DON Network, it is crucial to ensure that malicious DON nodes cannot use the access token to remap Twitter handles to their own addresses.
 This can be addressed by considering the limited lifetime of the access token, which is valid for a fixed period (2 hours in the case of Twitter).
 A DON node attempting to exploit Stork using the access token will have a two-hour window to do so.
 However, after this time period, the access token will be invalid and cannot be used to claim assets.

 To mitigate the risk of malicious DON nodes, we have implemented a [simple time lock](/chainlink-functions/contracts/Stork.sol#90) mechanism that prevents the remapping of `msg.Sender` with a Twitter handle for 1 day.
-This ensures that even if a malicious DON node has access to the access token, they cannot use it to exploit the system beyond the two-hour time period.
-The access token they had access to becomes invalid after the time lock, rendering it powerless.
+This ensures that even if a malicious DON node has the access token, they cannot use it to exploit the system beyond the two-hours time period.
+The access token they had becomes invalid after the time lock, rendering it powerless.

 ## Emmbeded JS code